What should professionals understand before choosing or switching to white-collar careers?

-White-collar jobs are more than just desk-bound roles—they’re the backbone of modern industries, from tech and finance to healthcare and media.
+White-collar jobs are more than just desk-based roles - they’re the backbone of modern industries, spanning tech, finance, healthcare, education, and media.

-Whether you're just starting your career or looking to make a switch, this guide covers everything you need to know about white-collar jobs.
+Whether you're entering the workforce or considering a career switch, this guide breaks down everything you need to know about white-collar jobs.

 What Are White Collar Jobs?